Lemon-cmd/Hybrid-POS-Tagger/README.md

 ---
 The project is currently in ***development*** and a paper will be written in regards to it.

-The overall goal of this project is to successfully tag unlabeled inputs with > 70% accuracy.
+The overall goal of this project is to successfully tag labeled inputs with > 70% accuracy.

 ---